d3fc/d3fc/site/src/components/introduction/1-getting-started.md

 ## A quick chart

-If you want a quick verification that everything has installed correctly, the following code will render a simple time series chart:
+If you want a quick verification that everything has installed correctly, the following code will render a cartesian chart:

 ```html
 <div id="chart" style="width: 100%; height: 250px"></div>